“There isn’t anyone you couldn’t love once you’ve heard their story.”

 Hello.
 I’m Hillary.

-I’ve been described by various sources as “a big ball of ambiguity,” “an enigma wrapped in a mystery,” “a fairy,” “a freak,” “a geek,” “a nerd,” “a flower child,” “a little black raincloud,” “a Disney princess,” “a witch,” “an odd duck, “the smartest person I know without a college degree,” and “the best/worst mommy in the world.”
+I’ve been called many things over the years: “a big ball of ambiguity,” “an enigma wrapped in mystery,” “a fairy,” “a freak,” “a geek,” “a nerd,” “a flower child,” “a witch,” “an odd duck,” and “the best/worst mommy in the world.”

-However, I’m guessing you’re more interested in recommendations like “a fabulous and thorough editor,” “a word nerd,” “a grammar nazi,” “a book dragon,” “a details girl,” and “an exceptional line editor.”
+But I’m guessing what you really want to know is that I’m also “a fabulous and thorough editor,” “a word nerd,” “a grammar enthusiast” (okay, maybe “grammar Nazi” is more accurate), “a book dragon,” “a details girl,” and “an exceptional line editor.”

-As all good West Virginians do, I leave out a pepperoni roll and Mountain Dew for Mothman every June 20th.
-Speaking of cryptids, the National Enquirer claimed to have found Bat Boy in a cave near my childhood home, but my brothers maintain that was just me when I lost my two front teeth.
+As all good West Virginians do, I maintain the Old Magic by leaving out a pepperoni roll and Mountain Dew for Mothman every June 20th.
+And speaking of cryptids, the National Enquirer once reported they’d found Bat Boy in a cave near my childhood home—though my brothers insist that was just me when I lost my two front teeth.

-I served as an LDS missionary in Sweden, where I met hordes of Vikings, ate pickled herring and reindeer burgers, and saw at least one troll.
+I served as an LDS missionary in Sweden, where I encountered Viking hordes, ate pickled herring and reindeer burgers, and saw at least one troll.
+(It may have looked like a boulder in the middle of an empty field, but that’s just because it was daylight; I wasn’t fooled.)

 Katherine Paterson